 The law does not prohibit an employer from ever replacing workers making higher wages with workers who will make less, based on lower seniority.
 At the same time, this often involves replacement of older workers with younger ones.
 If the employer used wage rates as an excuse, but just wanted to get rid of older workers, it violated the law.
 In an ADEA legal action, the worker must show that it really was age, rather than wages, which motivated the firing of older workers.

-If you or a loved one has experienced employment-related age discrimination, it is important to talk with a Michigan employment discrimination lawyer with experience in Michigan and federal employment law.
-Please submit a simple, free and confidential legal consultation form now.
+If you or a loved one has experienced employment-related age discrimination, it is important to talk with an experienced lawyer as soon as possible.
+Submit a simple, free, and confidential legal consultation form now to get started.